-Advance the dilator sheath introducer assembly over the exposed guidewire into the vessel.

-CAUTION: Care should be taken NOT to force the dilator sheath introducer assembly into the vessel during insertion as vessel damage including perforation could result.
-As reported in literature, left sided catheter placement may provide unique challenges due to the right angles formed by the innominate vein and at the left brachiocephalic junction with the SVC.38 WARNING: Cardiac arrhythmias may result if the guidewire is allowed to touch the walls of the right atrium.

-Withdraw the vessel dilator and guidewire, leaving the introducer sheath in place.
-CAUTION: Care should be taken not to advance the split sheath too far into vessel as a potential kink would create an impasse to the catheter.

-WARNING: To prevent air embolism and/or blood loss, place thumb over the exposed orifice of the sheath introducer.

-- Remove thumb and feed distal section of catheter into the sheath introducer.
+- 2 - Fill the catheter lumens with heparinized salien solution.
+Advance the dilator sheath introducer assembly over the exposed guidewire into the vessel caution: Care should be taken NOT to force the dilator sheath introducer assembly into the vessel during insertion as vessel damage including perforation could result.
+As reported in literature, left sided catheter placement may provide unique challenges due to the right angles formed by the innominate vein and at the left brachiocephalic junction with the SVC^{5,6} - WARNING: Cardiac arrhythmias may result if the guidewire is allowed to touch the walls of the right atrium Withdraw the vessel dilator and guidewire, leaving the introducer sheath in place. - CAUTION: Care should be taken not to advance the split sheath too far into vessel as a potential kink would create an impasse to WARNING: To prevent air embolism and/or blood loss place thumb over the exposed orifice of the sheath introducer - Remove thumb and feed distal section of catheter into the sheath introducer.
 Advance the catheter tip.
-Catheter tip placement, tip remove thumb and reed distal section or catheter into the sheath introducer.
-Advance the catheter (tp.
-Catheter (tp.
-Darketer (t - motion to initiate separation and withdrawal of the sheath.

-CAUTION: Ensure that the introducer sheath is only torn externally.
-Catheter may need to be further pushed into the vessel as sheath is torn.

-CAUTION: For optimal product performance, do not insert any portion of the cuff into the vein.
-7. Go to D (Common Steps).
+Catheter tip placement, tip orientation and proper length selection is left to the discretion of the physician.
+However, routine x-ray should always follow the initial insertion to confirm proper placement of the catheter tips prior to use.
+The recommended tip location is at the junction of the superior vena cava/right atrium (SVC/RA) or in the mid right atrium.6 All tip placements should be confirmed by fluoroscopy. - With the catheter advanced, peel away the sheath by gripping the "T" handle and breaking it apart with a downward and outward motion to initiate separation and withdrawal of the sheath.
+6 CAUTION: Ensure that the introducer sheath is only torn externally.
+Catheter may need to be further pushed into the vessel as - CAUTION: For optimal product performance, do not insert any portion of the cuff into the vein. - D (Common Steps) 7.